 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

 by John David Clark, Sr.

-"A bruised reed he shall not break, and the smoking flax shall he not quench."
+“A bruised reed he will not break, and a smoldering wick he will not quench.”

 Have you ever strolled through a field of wheat straw and noticed the stalks that were bent as you walked through them?
 Not completely broken, they became what we call, “bruised”.
 Now, have you ever tried to fix one of those bruised reeds?
 Impossible!
 In attempting to help it stand erect again, regardless of how careful we are, we will only damage it further.
 Our most delicate touch will be too hard, too much of a burden for the reed’s bruised stem to bear, and inadvertent as it may be, any effort we make to help the bruised reed will only hasten its inevitable collapse.

 Have you ever made a fire of flax-like straw, and watched it burst quickly into yellow and red life – then, almost as quickly fade to white, smoking ashes?
 Those thin streams of smoke, I learned as a boy, meant that the straw was beyond hope of rekindling.
 Glowing embers of a wood fire can be brought back to flames, but any attempt to blow smoking flax back to life will only scatter the lightweight ashes.
 All human efforts to rekindle smoking flax hasten its end.

 Some people are like bruised reeds and smoking flax.
 They’ve been run over by life, or have burned out on its pleasures, and though not altogether gone, they are deeply and irreparably bruised in spirit.
 They are often discouraged and bitter, and sometimes they try to hide their pain behind a facade of self-confidence and aggression.